neuromorphic-paris/command_line_tools/README.md

 ## es_to_frames

 es_to_frames converts an Event Stream file to video frames.
 Frames use the P6 Netpbm format (https://en.wikipedia.org/wiki/Netpbm) if the output is a directory.
-Otherwise, the output consists in raw rgb24 frames.
+Otherwise, the output consists of raw rgb24 frames.

 ```sh
 ./es_to_frames [options]